 • Campers send three puffs of smoke or lay out markers in a triangle to signal a search plane.

-• Slowly raise and lower your outstretched arms (on each side) repeatedly – your hands describing a large circle.
+• A hiker (in a highly visible location) should slowly and repeatedly raise and lower outstretched arms (on each side) – with hands describing a large circle.

 • Hunters fire three gunshots.

 • Mountain climbers use six long whistle blasts or light flashes, repeated at one-minute intervals.

 • Airplane pilots and other radio callers use a “Mayday!
 Mayday!
 Mayday!” distress signal.
 It’s more distinctive vocally for a spoken radio message.
 It’s adopted from the French word “m’aider” (‘help me’) and is to be repeated three times in a row (“Mayday!
 Mayday!
 Mayday!”) then pause and repeat.

 • “Pan-pan” is adopted from the French word “panne” (a ‘breakdown’) and is used vocally for a non-life-threatening predicament – though it’s not widely known and might be futile in some countries.

 • If you're choking on food and need someone to perform the Heimlich maneuver on you, summon help from bystanders by grasping your throat.
 A rescuer will stand behind you and bear-hug you with their fist and support hand just above your navel - then give your belly a sharp squeeze to push forcefully into your diaphragm and force air out of your lungs – thereby blowing out the food lodged in your throat.
 It may have to be repeated multiple times to succeed.
 [If you're alone, perform the Heimlich maneuver on yourself by placing your fist just above your navel and fall onto a tabletop (or something similar) so your fist will force air out of your lungs (as above).
 It may have to be repeated multiple times to succeed.]